 The fired strength of clays can be measured.
 The test is sometimes called M.O.R. or modulus of rupture, recognizing the fact that brittle ceramics fail suddenly (as opposed to others that fail after some plastic deformation).
-This is also known simply as tensile strength (because the point of failure is always where the sample is under most tension).
-Ceramics perform much better under compressive strength testing than they do when stressed flexurally, compressive testing is more common in the structural ceramics industry.
+It is also known simply as tensile strength (because the point of failure is always where the sample is under most tension).
+Ceramics perform much better under compressive strength testing than they do when stressed flexurally (compressive testing is more common in the structural ceramics industry).

 How much does clay shrink when bisque fired?

 Not much.
 These mugs were exactly the same height before a bisque firing to cone 06.
 The clay is a porcelain made from kaolin, feldspar and silica.

 Which is stronger: Cone 10R mug or cone 03 mug?

 The mug on the left is high temperature Plainsman P700 (Grolleg porcelain).
 The other is Plainsman Zero3 fired at cone 03.
 Zero3 has a secret: Added frit which reduces the porosity of the terra cotta base (therefore increasing the density) dramatically.
 How?
 The frit melts easily at cone 03 and fills the interparticle space with glass, that glass bonds everything together securely as the piece cools.
 Although I do not have strength testing equipment right now, I would say that although the P700 mug likely has a harder surface, the Zero3 one is less brittle and more difficult to break.

 Smash your ware to see if it is strong!